Convert RTF to JSON

 Frequently Asked Questions (FAQ)

-Q: What is JSON?
+Q: What is JSON format?

-Q: Will my RTF formatting be preserved?
+Q: Will my RTF formatting be preserved in JSON?

-Q: Is JSON better than XML?
+Q: Is JSON better than XML for data interchange?

-Q: Can I store JSON in databases?
+Q: Can JSON be used with databases?

 Q: Is JSON human-readable?